 This is HUGELY beneficial when it comes time for report cards and parent-teacher conferences because it reduces the number of surprises that happen.

 These are a huge help for student planners, assignments, and more.
 They save me huge amounts of time and let me better track and communicate the support I am providing to students.

 I use the stamps on student assignments, to quickly mark planners, and to save me time.
 Below are my four most used stamps.

 Home-school communication is something that I always strive to master.
 There is still work to be done, but these stampers definitely help.

-This has given me more choice in design and has kept the process cheaper, overall.
 I have created postcards for welcoming students back, scheduling and reminding about picture day and parent conferences, and more.

-These are a lifesaver.
+Plus, I've found these cards are a lifesaver.
 I use them ALL.
 THE.
 TIME!